When Strong Conviction Becomes a Cognitive Trap

 “Patient investors will benefit.”

-The word patience becomes diagnostic.
+The word patience becomes important here.

-Stage 4 — Evidence Gets Reclassified
+Stage 4: Evidence Gets Reclassified

-At this point the analytical question changes.
+At this point, the analytical process changes.

-“Does this data change my thesis?”
+“Does this information change my thesis?”

-“Why doesn’t this data change my thesis?”
+“Why doesn’t this information change my thesis?”

-The search process is different.
+The search process becomes defensive.

 The conclusion almost always favors holding the position.

-The Hidden Cost Most Models Ignore
+The Hidden Cost Most Investors Ignore

 The position declines further than it should.